 This is me, K2RHK.
 I've been a ham since the mid 1950s, using surplus WWII transmitters and receivers bought on NYC's old "Radio Row," and later Johnson Viking, Heathkit, and Knightkit equipment.
 I operated 2M on AM with a crystal-controled "Benton Harbor Lunchbox."
 Later, when I returned to ham radio after a long break, something called "repeaters" were in use.
-It took a while to figure it all out, but now I enjoy SSTV, PSK31, FSQCall, D-Star, and sometimes even SSB phone operation.
+It took a while to figure it all out, but now I operate SSTV, PSK31, FT8, JS8, D-Star, DMR, and even sometimes SSB.
 K2RHK is my original call.

 The antenna is a G5RV.
 This is a picture of the post supporting the ladder line and the interface with 100 feet of RG8X.
 The antenna itself is (hopefully) higher.

-This is my mobile station, a Raspberry Pi Model 2 and DVMega board running DStar Commander Software.
-Along with an ICOM ID-31A HT and an iPhone WiFi hotspot it allows linking to the complete range of D-Star reflectors.
+This is one of my older hotspots, a Raspberry Pi Model 2 and DVMega board running Pi-Star software for D-Star and DMR.
+Along with ID-31A and CS-580 HTs and an iPhone cellular-WiFi hotspot for mobile operation it allows linking to the complete range of D-Star reflectors and DMR talkgroups.